-Data has always been an important part of any business.
+Data has always been an essential part of any business.
 The new decade promoted a data-driven business model.
-This ensured a competitive edge for modern businesses and organizations.
-The big data and the analytics promised that the new decade is going to boost the performances to exceptional heights.
+This ensured a competitive edge for modern companies and organizations.
+Big data and analytics promised that the new decade was going to boost the performances to exceptional heights.

 But have you thought that these incredible data-driven initiatives the world is witnessing can be an issue?
 That it can lead to data privacy concerns if not managed proactively?

 The data privacy regulations are continuously changing and reforming all over the world.
 We know that a data-driven approach is vital for business success.
 However, organizations often fail to strike a balance between data privacy and data analytics.
 In this article, we are going to find out a way to create that balance!

 The Data-Driven Approach in Modern Businesses